 Image Presets can be changed and updated at any time.
 You see the results of a change to an Image Preset after you publish and after the cache for the URL clears.

 If you use one preset for every image in a size category, any Company Administrator can update the definition of that Image Preset, republish, and affect every image using that format, without changing any web code.
 As a best practice, use one Image Preset per unique size on your site.
-To add an image preset, on the Global Navigation bar, click Setup > Application Settings > Image Presets.
-Then, click Add or click Edit to change an existing preset.
+To add an image preset, on the Global Navigation bar, go to Setup > Application Settings > Image Presets.
+Then, select Add or select Edit to change an existing preset.
 The only required field is the name of the preset itself.
 However, it is best to include some level of sharpening in every preset.

 The JPG Quality options control the JPG compression level:

 JPG Quality - Select this option if you want to control compression levels and chrominance downsampling.

 Slider - Determines the JPG compression level.
 This setting affects both file size and image quality.
 The JPG quality scale is 1-100.

 Enable JPG Chrominance Downsampling - Because the eye is less sensitive to high-frequency color information than high-frequency luminance, JPEG images divide image information into luminance and color components.
 When a JPEG image is compressed, the luminance component is left at full resolution, while the color components are downsampled by averaging together groups of pixels.
 Downsampling reduces the data volume by one half or one third with almost no impact on perceived quality.
 Downsampling is not applicable to grayscale images.
 This technique reduces the amount of compression useful for images with high contrast (for example, images with overlaid text).